Robert Kellard: Stage

 On Broadway, Kellard performed in Mother Lode (1937) and Hitch Your Wagon (1937).

 Television

 Kellard made his last appearance in a 1951 episode of ABC's Western television series, The Lone Ranger.

 Personal life

 Kellard's marriage to BeBe LaMonte ended in divorce in 1942.
+His nephews, Rick and Phil Kellard are both television writers and producers.

 Death

 Kellard died of post-obstructive pneumonia in the Wadsworth V.A.
 Medical center in Los Angeles, California, on January 13, 1981, at age 65.